cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 We have two interactions with SMEM: GMEM->SMEM write and SMEM->register read.

 #### GMEM->SMEM Write Requirements
-As mentioned before, the GMEM->SMEM copy issues 4 128-byte transactions over 4 phases.
-Each phase writes 128 bytes (32 bank accesses) and must hit all 32 banks for optimal performance.
-Since the vectorized write of this 128-byte contiguous chunk is conflict-free by default, any swizzle must happen on top of the 128-byte contiguous chunks (8 halfs).
+Recall the [4-phase quarter-warp copy](#how-do-32-threads-load-128-bits-each): each phase writes a contiguous 128 bytes (32 bank accesses) and must hit all 32 banks for optimal performance.
+Since that vectorized write is conflict-free by default, any swizzle must happen *on top of* the 128-byte contiguous chunks (8 halfs).
 Everything else is fair game.

 Since we have the flexibility to load 128-byte contiguous chunks, we don't even need to swizzle this transaction.
 We just have to make sure that if we do swizzle SMEM, we keep each 8-half block contiguous in memory.